Astro MAX: Production and reception

-However, a new variant is currently being looked into, and will offer 100 hours of recording time as well as making full use of video-on-demand services.
+A new variant was also being looked into, and would have had 100 hours of recording time and would have made more use of video-on-demand services.
 A pitch for its service was called, though no agencies were known to be invited.
-At the time, Astro's account is currently split between Y&R and Naga DDB.
-Sadly, this variant has not made it publicly, as the service has been terminated and closed down for ever.
+At the time, Astro's account was currently split between Y&R and Naga DDB.
+In the end, the variant was not made public, as the service was terminated and shut down.

-The reasons behind the discontinuation of the Astro Max decoders and the eventual closure of the service are obviously there is something unsatisfactory or unfavourable about the service, such as piracy and copyright issues, and it could be profit related.
-Or, Astro is trying to keep it simple and keep costs low as possible, while remaining true to its name, only traditional television, despite being a MSC status company.
-The people who worked behind Astro Max has reassigned to other roles.
+The reasons behind the discontinuation of the Astro Max decoders and the eventual closure of the service is currently unknown.
+The people who worked behind Astro Max were all reassigned to other roles.

-Astro announced they will stop supports for all existing Astro MAX customers on 10 October 2010.
-All existing Astro Max customers are offered to change to Astro B.yond PVR.
+Astro suspended support for all existing Astro MAX customers on 10 October 2010.
+All existing Astro Max customers were offered to change to Astro B.yond PVR.